-Why Only Few People Become Successful Professional Musicians And How You Can Join Them by Tom Hess
+Why Only Few People Build A Successful Music Career As A Professional Musician & How You Can Join Them by Tom Hess

 What makes some musicians extremely successful with a long term music industry career, while so many others struggle to make ends meet and end up working non-music related day jobs?
 In my previous music career articles, I explained that a huge part of the answer lies in the ability of successful music career professionals to offer “maximum value with minimum risk” to every company, band, person or organization they come into contact with.

 If you want to become a professional musician versus ending up among the majority who fail, it is critical to learn how to minimize the hidden risks/weaknesses that exist ‘beneath the surface’ of your strengths as a musician.
 In this article, I will show you how to dramatically boost your chances of having a thriving music career by getting a much clearer picture of your inner profile of professional musician values and risks.